EthanL3/mock_investor/README.md

 - Real-time stock price updates.
 - Save and load portfolio data.

-## Getting Started
-- To run the app on an android device, simply download the apk file located in the root directory of this repo (MockInvestor.apk)
-- To run the app on an emulator, you will need to download android studio and follow the instructions below (Editing App)
+## Setting up API:
 - Create a config.properties file with a valid API key from https://www.alphavantage.co/support/#api-key (free)
 - The config.properties filepath should be stock_app/app/main/src/assets/config.properties
 - The sytax of the file is:
 ```txt
 ALPHA_VANTAGE_API_KEY=YourAPIKeyHere
 ```

+## Getting Started
+- To run the app on an android device, simply download the apk file located in the root directory of this repo (MockInvestor.apk)
+- To run the app on an emulator, you will need to download android studio and follow the instructions below (Editing App)
+- The API Key must be set up before running the app

 ## Editing App:
 Prerequsities: